top of page

-Also known as trumpet honeysuckle and woodbine, this perennial twining vine will climb a trellis or fence by twisting its branches in a circling fashion around the supports, getting larger and fuller over time.
+Also known as trumpet honeysuckle and woodbine, this perennial twining vine lacks tendrils but will climb a trellis or fence by twisting its branches in a circling fashion around the supports, getting larger and fuller over time.
 Plant it in spring or fall as summer heat may stress the new plant.
 Because it has a high flammability rating, don’t plant it too close to your home.
 If using a trellis, lightly tie the vine to the trellis with twine.
 If needed, shape it by pruning after the first big bloom.
 However, it often does fine when left alone.
 It can also be allowed to sprawl its way across the lawn as a blooming groundcover.

 Abundant light, air circulation, and adequate drainage will help prevent powdery mildew.
 The only soil problem may be a lack of drainage, and adding compost may help this issue.
 The plant is tolerant to both heat and cold, and it tolerates drought once established.
 A little fertilizer in the spring and mulch in the fall is all that is needed to keep this honeysuckle happy.
 If growing in a container that is not winterproof, bring the plant inside to grow as a houseplant during the winter.